 "@type": "Answer",

-"text": "Typical annual returns range from 8% to 15%, depending on household electricity usage and Smart Export Guarantee income."
+"text": "Typical annual savings range from 8% to 15%, depending on your energy usage, system generation and energy costs at the time of installation."

 }